sidney-eliot/3d-artists-handbook/content/Blender to Unreal Pipeline.md

+---
+title: "Blender to Unreal Pipeline"
+enableToc: false
+---

-# Overview
+## Overview
 This pipeline will allow for any character that is rigged in a certain way to be seamlessly imported into unreal and use pre made unreal animations as well as ones own animations.
 What this pipeline also allows for is for creating character with more arms or maybe more neck bones and still use all the animations from the store as well as ones own animations made for character with a normal skeleton.
 Through retargeting, any animations even with totally other skeletons can be retargeted to yours.

-# Some Important Concepts to Understand
+## Some Important Concepts to Understand
 ### Correct Pose for Animation Retargeting
 If the rest pose of the source and target don't quite match up the animations won't perfectly transfer over.
 There are 3 ways of fixing it.
 The first way is to make sure that all the characters one makes have the same pose.
 This is quite unrealistic though.
 The second way is to have uefy at export from blender to match the pose.
 This has the disadvantage that the model is forcefully put in a slightly different rest pose which can mess with the model(especially around the crotch and armpit area).
 The third way is to temporarily give the model a different pose in the IK retargeter, this pose is only for the retargeting of animations, and the character will keeps it's original rest pose after animation export.
 This comes with the disadvantage of having to have all animations separate for every character with a different rest pose.
 All 3 ways have pros and cons.
 Just be aware that they don't have to perfectly line up, eyeballing it is fine.
 Also a combination of multiple ways may be the best way.
    - Way 1: Use a previously made character mesh and when making the character check if the pose matches